mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 05 - Loading Data Multi-function Analytics/load_additional_year_CDE_sessions.md

 ## Overview

 This submodule demonstrates how to use Apache Spark in Cloudera Data Engineering (CDE) to load an additional year of data (2008) into an Iceberg table.
-You will execute a Python script that reads data from a CSV file stored in AWS S3, filters the data for a specific year, and inserts it into the existing Iceberg table.
+You will execute a spark sql using CDE Sessions that reads data from a CSV file stored in AWS S3, filters the data for a specific year, and inserts it into the existing Iceberg table.

 The goal is to showcase Iceberg's multi-engine capabilities, specifically highlighting Spark for data manipulation and Impala for querying the results in Cloudera Data Warehouse (CDW/Hue).